 The MFD integration is compatible with the Axiom, Axiom Pro and Axiom XL MFDs running on LightHouse 3.
 The eS & gS Series multifunction displays which have been upgraded to LightHouse 3 are not compatible.

 Raymarine MFDs need at least LightHouse v3.11 for compatibility, which was released in November 2019.

 From Victron side, all GX devices (Cerbo GX, CCGX, Venus GX, and so forth) can be used and are compatible.
 For details on detailed product compatibility with regarding to inverter/chargers and other components, see the main Marine MFD App chapter in the GX Manual.

 The MFD needs to be connected to the GX device using ethernet.
 It is not possible to connect over Wi-Fi.
 For the ethernet connection, a RayNet adapter is required.

 The RayNet adapters can be purchased from Raymarine:

 To connect the GX device to the internet as well, use Wi-Fi.
 If the Axiom MFD is connected to internet (using Wi-Fi), it will automatically share its connection with the GX device over ethernet.

-Connecting a Axiom MFD to a network router over Ethernet leads to IP address conflicts, due to the integrated DHCP server.
+Connecting a Axiom MFD to a network router over Ethernet leads to IP address conflicts, due to the integrated DHCP server in the Axiom MFD.

-It is not possible to use a GX GSM, due to the integrated DHCP server of the Axiom MFD.
+It is not possible to use a GX GSM, due to the integrated DHCP server in the Axiom MFD.

-Next, go to Settings → System Setup → Scroll to the bottom → Marine MFD App configuration.
+Next, go to Menu → Settings → System Setup → Battery Measurements.
 And there set up what batteries you want to see on the MFD; and by what name.